CP317S18/CP317S18.github.io/README.md

 ## 2.3 User characteristics

-The intended audience of _Shout!_ are users that seek to network with other users within their environment. _Shout!_ is accessible on iOS and Android.
+The intended audience of _Shout!_ are users that seek to network with other users within their environment.
+The domain of the application is being able to have daily communications with other users through a smartphone applications.
+The application can be installed on iOS and Android devices.
 Users must have the technical expertise to use the basic functions of the devices on which _Shout!_ is installed.
 Experience using a messaging application will assist in the amount of time required to become familiar with the application.
 The user interface is intended to be intuitive such that there will be a short learning curve.

 ## 2.4 Constraints